Healthcare

 Why is HIPAA Critical for Healthcare Organizations in the US?

-list by Compliancy Group explains the fines imposed by HHS office for HIPAA violation.
+list by the Compliancy Group explains the fines imposed by HHS office for HIPAA violation.
 Which, thereby, mandates healthcare providers to adhere to stringent data security protocols and ensure compliance with the established protocols.

 This is why the healthcare industry in the US is among the most regulated industries w.r.t. data security.